+• raft-node

-• raft-node: this is a CLI that serves as a console for interacting with Raft, creating nodes and querying state on the local node(s).
+This is a CLI that serves as a console for interacting with Raft, creating nodes, and querying state.
 We have kept the CLI simple but you are welcome to improve it as you see fit.

 You can pass the following arguments to raft-node: